dealii/docker-files/README.md

 This will drop you in an isolated environment where you can experiment with deal.II.

+A list of all available images is here: https://hub.docker.com/r/dealii/dealii/tags/

 Notice that if a debug build is present in the image, then you'll also have access to deal.II source files.